shivasai45/Retail_sales/README.md

 LIMIT 5;
 ```

-### Q8: Write a SQL query to calculate the average sale for each month.
+### Q8: Calculate the average sale for each month.
 Find out best selling month in each year.

 ```sql
 WITH cte1 AS (